piegamesde/BlockMap/README.md

 - Regenerate all resources (see above)
 	- If something in the UI changed, regenerate the screenshots
 	- If some dependencies changed: Run `./gradlew licenseReport` and copy the generated JSON file to `./BlockMap-gui/src/main/resources/de/piegames/blockmap/gui/standalone/about/licenseReport.json`
+- Commit the changes as `Version bump: $VESRION`.
+Add a tag with the version.
+Don't forget to push the tag as well! (`git push --tags`)
 - Generate the release binaries (need to be called on each target platform)
 	- This will create two executable fat (=containing all needed dependencies) jars in `./BlockMap-{gui,cli}/build/libs/fat/`.
 - Release on GitHub